waltervanheuven/Add-UsersToTeamsFromCSVFile/README.md

 student2@university.ac.uk, Module2 Team
 ```

 To add users to a private channel in a team, the CSV file needs to have the columns 'email', 'team', and 'privatechannel'.
+If a user is not a member of the team they will be added to the team first and then to the private channel within the team.

 ```txt
 email, team, privatechannel